 Ian Hislop and Nick Newman will be conducting a free post-show Q&A at Milton Keynes Theatre after the performance on Monday, February 25.
 “It’s a great way of interacting with your audience” says Nick.
 “With the Q&As you get a bit of a discussion going and a bit of a debate.”

 Ian adds “We want to know what the audience thinks really, what bits they’re interested in and whether they think we should still be worried about this sort of thing.
 Hopefully they’ll think we very much should be.”

-Trial By Laughter plays Milton Keynes Theatre from Monday 4 February until Saturday 9 February with tickets from £13 from the Box Office on 0844 871 7652 (Groups Hotline: 0333 0095 939), Access Booking: 0800 912 697 (booking fees apply) or online at atgtickets.com/MiltonKeynes
+Trial By Laughter plays Milton Keynes Theatre from Monday 25 February until Saturday 2 March with tickets from £13 which are available from the Box Office on 0844 871 7652* on online at ATGTICKETS.COM/MiltonKeynes

 *A transaction fee applies while calls cost up to 7p per minute, plus your phone company’s access charge.